 Anxiety

-In this topic
+Also in this topic

-So what can cause problematic anxiety?
+What can cause anxiety?

 • Past or childhood experiences

-You may experience anxiety if your childhood wasn’t stable, nurturing or emotionally supportive.
-In an unstable environment, our brains try to keep us safe by looking out for threats, which is helpful in the short term, but can also lead to a constant feeling of being ‘on edge’ or at risk, even when you’re not.
+In an unstable environment, our brains try to keep us safe by looking out for threats, which is helpful in the short term but can also lead to a constant feeling of being on edge or at risk, even when you’re not.

 Equally, if you grew up with an anxious parent or family member, you may have learned anxious thinking patterns and behaviours from them, just as we learn so many other things from those around us when we’re young.

-Some childhood experiences that could lead to feelings of anxiety include:
+Childhood experiences that could lead to feelings of anxiety include:

 • Unpredictable reactions or emotions from loved ones